buildbreakdo/lambda-starter/README.md

 ## AWS API Gateway & Lambda Starter Kit
-Project uses Babel to enable ES6 and the spread operator (e.g., `{...someObject}`).
-Webpack to create a single bundle and by resolving import/require statements and watch for changes.
-AWS Sam Local is used to run API Gateway locally so you can test your Lambda functions.
-Hot reloading is supported out of the box from webpack and AWS SAM Local.
+Project uses Babel to enable ES6 and class syntax.
+Webpack to bundle and watch for changes.
+AWS Sam Local is used to run API Gateway locally so you can test your Lambda functions without deploying to AWS.

 ## Installation
 ```